Critical Theory, Etc: An interrogation

 Back to Contents

 CT Etcetera has an emancipatory and liberationist agenda.
-Thus, especially in the 1960s when CT Etcetera was in its youth, freedom fighters seemed to be a Good Thing, just as Women’s Liberation was.
+After all, especially in the 1960s when Critical Theory was in its youth, freedom fighters seemed to be a Good Thing, just as Women’s Liberation was.
 The end of the white, male patriarchy seemed to corral most of these ambitions, whether imperial or marital.

 Positive Psychology is a little different in that it has a tendency to strip out the difficult bits.
 Religion and its secular successors tended to allow that one’s obligations are as burdensome as one’s rights are delightful.
 They insisted that pain and discipline are part of life and that they require the difficult business of becoming increasingly stalwart, from infancy onward.
 Positivity takes a more feebly infantile view.
-It assumes that inherently inevitable qualities, especially goodness, kindness and fairness, can work wonders.
+It assumes that inherent – inherited, not earned – qualities, especially goodness, kindness and fairness, can work wonders.
 They erase the stubborn edges – the conflicts- which arise when people explore their personal ambitions within structured societies in which liberty is perceived as being freedom disciplined by order.

 There is a great deal to be said for Positive Psychology.
-It does from the outset posit the humanist view that persons have agency (a view which CT Etcetera disparages and Identity Politics struggles with).
+It does from the outset posit the humanist view that persons have agency (a view which Critical Theory disparages and Identity Politics struggles with).
 But Positive Psychology’s Positive Parenting, not least because it perceives children as bundles of vulnerability, produces the anxiety that contradicting the child may drive it toward mental unwellness.
 Thus, an infant’s encounters with hardship must be avoided and delayed for as long as possible.
-Positive Psychology allows that people can indeed accentuate the positive with advantage, and put their best foot forward in their careers, and, in Positive Parenting at home, be affectionate with their children.
-But lurking older insights remind us that people can’t wisely forget that love is tough and tough love is vital, not least when it is parental.
+Positive Psychology insists that people should accentuate the positive (for instance in pursuing their ambitions) and can deploy Positive Parenting at home to produce delightful children.
+Older lurking insights remind us that people can’t wisely forget that framing one’s ambitions is as important as furthering them and that love is tough and tough love is vital, not least when it is parental.

 CT Etcetera’s main battleground is pedagogical: it operates in the schoolroom and the university.
 People who are 50 years younger than I am will have wide experience of what those environments are like (whilst I only have hearsay to go on).
 There does seem to be good evidence that it does not go easily for academics who dispute CT Etcetera’s dictates and mantras.

 These processes have ancient roots and long lineages.
 The Protestant Reformation was born out of the Renaissance’s rational and humanist desire for freedom of thought and expression.
 But no sooner were the Protestants free of Roman Catholic superstitions and disciplines than they fell upon one another with new internecine oppressions of their own devising.
-Thus have CT Etcetera’s adherents produced new vulnerabilities and new violence.
+Rather similarly, CT Etcetera’s adherents have produced new vulnerabilities and new violence.

 Back to Contents